 Supports Good Vision

-Red bananas are packed with carotenoids pigments , which render the fruits their reddish colour.
-Lutein and beta carotenoids loaded in red bananas may support to prevent age-related macular degeneration, night blindness and improve eye health and vision.
+Red bananas are packed with carotenoid pigments, which render the fruits their reddish colour.
+Lutein and beta carotenoids loaded in red bananas may support to prevention of age-related macular degeneration, and night blindness and improve eye health and vision.

 Also Read: 5 Food Sources Plentiful In Lutein That Promotes Overall Health - Infographic